Last Updated on January 30, 2024 by Louise Carter

 How Dark Should Your Room Be To Sleep?

-Allowing the body to embrace its circadian rhythms fully, your bedroom should only contain natural light during sleep.
+Your bedroom should only contain natural light during sleep, allowing the body to embrace its circadian rhythms.
 If you live in an area with a lengthy summer and the sun doesn’t set beyond bedtime, some illumination will be inevitable.

 You can probably work around this and prevent light from disrupting your sleep. but don’t allow additional brightness to enter your sleep.

 As well as turning off all the lights in a bedroom, take the following steps:

 - Prepare yourself for darkness by dimming all lights in the home as the night progresses.

 - Draw curtains and blinds, as long as you can be trusted to wake in the morning without the sun acting as an alarm clock.

 - Wear an eye mask to block light if necessary.